-Many mentally unwell patients will require 1:1 observation.
-Trusts should have policies in place to determine how this is achieved, used in conjunction with the ED mental health triage.
+Trusts should have policies in place to determine how observation is achieved, used in conjunction with the ED mental health triage, making sure the nurse observing the patient has a full handover about the person they are to look after.
 In an ideal situation, this would be provided by Registered Mental Nurses (RMNs) but realistically, is often provided by Healthcare Assistants (HCAs).

-Any staff deployed to provide 1:1 observation for a mentally unwell patient should receive basic training in mental health.
+Any staff deployed to provide 1:1 observation for a mentally unwell patient should receive basic training in mental health and how to engage and support patients.
 This could be provided by the Liaison team or by ED staff with expertise in mental health.

-Security staff should not be used for 1:1 observation, but may often be helpful as support if the patient is violent or aggressive.
+Security staff should not be used for 1:1 observation but may often be helpful as support if the patient is violent or aggressive.

 - PLAN guidance

 - Exemplar Psych Assessment Room

-- The Broset Violence Checklist
+- Example of Job Plan for RMN